Lungelo-mvelase/WeatherWeb/README.md

-# WeatherWeb
+# WeatherApp
-A weather website
+A weather App where the user input the city name and recieve the weather of that city.